btcpayserver/btcpayserver-doc/FAQ/FAQ-Stores.md

 ## Consider the invoice paid even if the paid amount is ... % less than expected
 In a situation where a customer uses an exchange wallet to pay directly for an invoice, the exchange takes a small amount of fee.
 This means that such invoice is not considered fully completed.
 The invoice gets status "paid partially."
 If a merchant wants to accept underpaid invoices, you can set the percentage rate here.

+##  How to disable email on invoices
+To disable the email requirement for your store's invoices, go to Stores > Settings > Checkout Experience > uncheck 'Requires a refund email' box.